-The selection of the active air measurement location has based on the prevailing wind direction; site Topography, the future layout of the proposed project components and the location of the nearest sensitive receptors with respect to the store plots.
+The selection of the active air measurement location has based on the prevailing wind direction; site Topography, the future layout of the proposed project components and the location of the nearest sensitive receptors with respect to the gas pipeline.
 Moreover, the selection had based on the guidelines stated in the American Society for Testing Materials (ASTM) reference method1.

-The following ambient air pollutants where the target parameters, which will be measured during the monitoring program:
+The following ambient air pollutants where the target parameters, which will be measure during the monitoring program:

 - TOTAL Suspended Particulate (TSP)

-- Thoracic particulate (PM10)
+- o Thoracic particulate (PM10)

 - Nitrogen dioxide NO2.

-- o Sulfur dioxide SO2.
+- Sulfur dioxide SO2.

-- o Carbon monoxide CO.
+- Carbon monoxide CO.